 This was a big difference between the corporations of the past which were supposed to serve the public and the corporations of the present which are supposed to serve their owners (mostly elites).
-Most corporations also had a limited charter of generally 10 to 40 years and had to be liquidated upon expiration if a new charter was not granted.
-This was a reasonable expectation at the time when corporations were intended to serve a public purpose and if they failed to achieve that purpose within a reasonable time, they should be held accountable for that failure.
+Most corporations also had a charter of limited duration, generally 10 to 40 years, and had to be liquidated upon expiration if a new charter was not granted.
+This was a reasonable expectation at the time when corporations were intended to serve a public purpose and if they failed to achieve that purpose within a reasonable time, they were expected to be held accountable for that failure.

-For all of this history, shareholders were at least theoretically responsible if the company caused harm to the public although actual liability was small in practice.
-That changed in 1855 with the UK’s Limited Liability Act of 1855 which limited liability for most corporations with more than 25 members (shareholders).
-In 1892, Germany copied the UK and expanded the scope of limited liability to include all corporations and even protected sole proprietors if one person established a wholely-owned corporation.
+For all of this history of corporations, shareholders were at least theoretically responsible if the company caused harm to the public although actual liability was small in practice.
+That changed in 1855 with the UK’s Limited Liability Act which limited liability for most corporations with more than 25 shareholders.
+In 1892, Germany copied the UK and expanded the scope of limited liability to include all corporations and even protected sole proprietors if they established a wholely-owned corporation.

 In 1886, the US ruled that corporations are legal persons whose freedoms cannot be restricted according to the recently passed 14th amendment which had been intended to protect the rights of emancipated slaves as persons, but which ironically was used to expand the rights of corporations instead.

-With each legal innovation, business lobbying expanded the expanded power of corporations to most other Western countries such as private equity companies which took off in 1946, special-purpose entity (SPE) which was first coined in 1973, and Limited Liability Companies (LLCs) in 1977 in Wyoming.
+With each legal innovation, business lobbying expanded the expanded power of corporations to most other Western countries such as private equity companies which began in 1946, special-purpose entity (SPE) a concept that was first coined in 1973, and Limited Liability Companies (LLCs) in 1977 in Wyoming.
 Most LLCs are sole-proprietorships or partnerships, but there are also some big private corporations like Crayola, Domino’s Pizza, and Ritz-Carlton that have become LLCs.
 The big advantage is that LLCs eliminate personal liability without requiring any corporate income taxes and there are fewer restrictions on LLCs than on C-corporations or S-corporations.

 The success of businesses to lobby for more power can be seen in their recent success in achieving the right to spend unlimited money to lobby for more political power in the 2010 Citizen’s United case.
-Before Citizen’s United, corporations had always been greatly restricted from using their might to influence elections and politicans and most financial political process or at least greatly restricted.
+Before Citizen’s United, corporations had always been greatly restricted from using their might to influence elections and politicans and most financial political process or at least explicitly banned from .
 Wealthy business people have always had lots of creative ways to get around those laws and use their money to buy influence, but it was legally constrained in well-run democracies.
 Now that unlimited corporate money can flood into the American political process, the data shows a large increase in corporate political expenditures and that is just the money that we can track.
 Citizen’s United also legalized unlimited dark money spending that intentionally helps (often corporate) donors hide their identity to shield them from embarrassment.

 The original idea that corporations should serve some public interest was always part of the social fabric at least in theory.
 Corporations often fell short of that ideal in practice, and that was one of the reasons why they were so unpopular going all the way back to Adam Smith and beyond.
 But even the theory that they should serve the public good fell away in the 1970s and 80s with the rise of neoliberal ideology.
 Notably, Milton Friedman published an essay in 1962 (republished in 1970 and several more times) in which he argued that, “The Social Responsibility of Business is to Increase its Profits.”